creativecommons/global-network-strategy/docs/Guide_for_creating_a_chapter.md

 * Send the minutes of the meeting to the Network Manager using the template.
 These will be publicly posted.
 [You can use this template](https://docs.google.com/document/d/1Iu-6wzAbeWmqTr7CRY59zHbLHTsbvKVx_dy2A-OcWaU/edit?usp=sharing) we have prepared to make it simple.
 If you are not comfortable writing this in English, you can write it in your own language.
 Just let us know that situation first.

-* Identify the Chapter Lead and Representative
+* Identify the Chapter Lead and Representative.

 * Tell us about your meeting.
 The information about the meeting is important not just to know who will be the point of contact of the chapter from now on, but also to know more about your first meeting, your plans and your people!
 The Network Manager will be in contact with you from the early stages of the process to facilitate the process.